-Accidents involving motor vehicles, like most accidents, can happen for a variety of reasons.
-The following is a breakdown of three of the most common types of accidents involving motor vehicles.
+Like most accidents, accidents involving motor vehicles can happen for a variety of reasons.
+The following is a breakdown of three of the most common types of accidents involving motor vehicles:

-- Motor Vehicle Accidents Involving Pedestrians – According to the Center for Disease Control (CDC), “5,376 pedestrians were killed in traffic crashes” while an additional “129,000 pedestrians were treated in emergency departments” with non-fatal wounds in 2015.
-Often, pedestrians are struck by cars or other motor vehicles due to distracted or inebriated driving — with almost half of these accidents (48% to be exact) caused by drunk driving.
+- Pedestrian Accidents – According to the Center for Disease Control (CDC), “5,376 pedestrians were killed in traffic crashes” while an additional “129,000 pedestrians were treated in emergency departments” with non-fatal wounds in 2015.
+Often, pedestrians are struck by cars or other motor vehicles due to distracted or inebriated driving — with almost half of these accidents (48%) caused by drunk driving.
 If you were struck by a vehicle while you were lawfully walking down the street, know that you are likely entitled to compensation.

 If you are an injured victim of a negligent motor vehicle accident, then you are likely — and understandably — overwhelmed and unsure of what steps to take next.
 Know that you have rights and legal options.
-You may be entitled to compensation for damages you have suffered, are suffering and/or will continue to suffer in the future.
+You may be entitled to compensation for past, present and future damages.

 Local Philadelphia vehicle accident lawyer, Adam Grutzmacher, has been dedicated to helping wrongfully injured victims across the nation for several years.
-Since graduating and starting to practice law under his own name, Adam has been tirelessly ensuring that proper social justice is served to his clients across the country.
+Since graduating and starting to practice law under his own name, Adam has been working tirelessly to ensure that proper social justice is served to his clients.
 Contact us today to see how he can help you.